wryun/pif/README.md

     # fails here - two results from above paragraph (yes, it's fine to have a line
     # that does not have a function execution at all).

+Think of function evaluation as requiring a certain number of arguments.
+Once all those arguments are unambiguously filled from the context, it's evaluated.
+`print` takes an arbitrary number of arguments, so it's not unambiguously filled until the end of the line (or a '.' happens, which forces resolution).

+## Resolution rules

+As introduced in the previous section, _pif_ relies heavily on rules to determine what a particular identifier or argument refers to.

+Almost all of these rules have the possibility of an ambiguous reference, which is an error if it occurs.

+### Unnamed argument resolution (populating function args)

+Break if any ambiguity.

+- does it exist in the fields of any object in the current context?
+- does it exist in the fields of an object in the sentence

+### Named argument resolution

+### Named variable resolution

+Break if any ambiguity.

+- Does it exist in the fields of the object that was just pushed into the context in the current sentence?

+      NewBear "grumpy" talk

+- Does it exist in the fields of an object in the sentence

 ## Misc contradictory TODO thoughts

+Write proper Context tests.
+Fix up TypeContext to work for args/args_dupe_types (and write tests for it...)

+User accessible 'debug' of current context

+do we really want the non-punctuation version?
+Probably not?
+If so, need a way to get a non-greedy function (i.e. one that won't eval)

 some way to explicitly pull something out of current context?
 Or is this just misunderstanding?
   (in REPL, would be nice to generate _then_ assign - and also to discard with `_`)